salilab/imp_spatiotemporal_tutorial/doc/snapshot.md

         monte_carlo_steps=200, # Number of MC steps between writing frames. number_of_best_scoring_models=0,
-        number_of_frames=500) # number of frames to be saved
+        number_of_frames=500) # number of frames to be saved rex.execute_macro()
-# In our case, for each snapshot we generated 25000 frames altogether (50*500)
-rex.execute_macro()
 \endcode